-The Python Tutorial Python is an easy to learn, powerful programming language.
+The Python Tutorial — Python v2.7 documentation Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.
 The Python interpreter and the extensive standard library are freely available in source or binary form for all major platforms from the Python Web site, and may be freely distributed.
 The Python interpreter is easily extended with new functions and data types implemented in C or C++ (or other languages callable from C).
 This tutorial introduces the reader informally to the basic concepts and features of the Python language and system.
 For a description of standard objects and modules, see The Python Standard Library.
 The Glossary is also worth going through.

 Python Programming - Wikibooks, collection of open-content textbooks Python Programming From Wikibooks, open books for an open world Jump to: navigation, search This book describes Python, an open-source general-purpose interpreted programming language available for a broad range of operating systems.
 Contents Intro Overview Getting Python Setting it up Interactive mode Self Help Basics Creating Python programs Variables and Strings Basic syntax Sequences (Strings, Lists, Tuples, Dictionaries, Sets) Data types Numbers Strings Lists Tuples Dictionaries Sets Basic Math -- redundant to "Operators" Operators Control Flow Decision Control Conditional Statements Loops Functions Scoping Input and output Files Text Modules Classes Exceptions Errors Source Documentation and Comments Idioms Advanced Decorators Context Managers Reflection Metaclasses Namespace Tips and Tricks Modules Standard library modules Standard Library Regular Expression External commands XML Tools Email Threading Sockets GUI Programming Tkinter CGI interface WSGI web programming Extracting info from web pages Math